itachisky/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/docs/pallet-defect-detection/how-to-integrate-balluff-sdk.md

 ### Step 2: Create the Docker Image

-Create a file named `BalluffDockerfile` inside your `dlstreamer-pipeline-server` directory.
+Create a Docker file named `BalluffDockerfile` inside your `dlstreamer-pipeline-server` directory with the following content.

 ```dockerfile
 FROM intel/dlstreamer-pipeline-server:3.1.0-ubuntu24